2020 Repeat... Breeding

 The other aspect of this is matching the right owner for the particular dog.
 This is important and in the end, makes a difference in the success of the relationship between the owner and the dog and the hunting bond that is formed for out in the woods.

 We are all about training a grouse dog and where we live and how we train is for one purpose GROUSE!
-After having guided for almost 20 years for grouse and being a forester the woods is where I spend most of my time with the setters.
+After having guided for 20 plus years for grouse and being a forester the woods is where I spend most of my time with the setters.
 I would rather work a running grouse than deal with birds that sit and hold and only require a dog to hold a point.

 Finally, we look to build long-term relationships with our clients and we are always there to help them.
 At this point, I have many clients that are on their second dog from us for that we are both thankful and proud of that fact.
 So in the end if you are interested in a breeder that is committed to their line of setters can offer quality bloodlines from some of the best of Great Britain and Europe, that is what we are all about.
 We are not about a quick sale and selling a bunch of puppies we are focused on producing great grouse dogs.

 Above is Nago, gentle male, but with a drive switch that turns on in the woods.
 Then on the right is Nago on the floor with Kenzie and Ellie enjoying family life.
 The 2019 litter was a very successful litter in terms of the natural ability of the pups and how quickly they developed.
 The bird development was easy, the instinct was everything I have been breeding for and the temperament was perfect.
 One has to realize that when you have a bird dog it may only hunt, (if lucky) 8 weeks out of the year the rest of the year your setter is in the home with you.
 So it is imperative that these setters have great homes.
 My dogs are meant for the house, not the kennel, they want to be with you and the family.
-They need to be able to be a part of your life.
+They need to be a part of your life.
 I

 Brain Radulovich comments on his started pup Molly from the 2019 litter of Nago and Molly